filebrowser/filebrowser/www/docs/installation.md

 ### Configuring

-Done!
-It will bootstrap a database in which all the configurations and users are stored.
-Now, you can see on your command line the address in which your instance is running.
-You just need to go to that URL and use the following credentials:
+Now your instance is up and running.
+File Browser will automatically bootstrap a database, in which the configuration and the users are stored.
+You can find the address in which your instance is running, as well as the randomly generated password for the user `admin`, in the console logs.

-* Username: `admin`
-* Password: (printed in your console)

 Although this is the fastest way to bootstrap an instance, we recommend you to take a look at other possible options, by checking `config init --help` and `config set --help`, to make the installation as safe and customized as it can be.

+> [!WARNING]
+>
+> The automatically generated password for the user `admin` is only displayed once.
+If you fail to remember it, you will need to manually delete the database and start File Browser again.

 ## Docker